elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 > **10.12.
 Login Request**
 >
-> After establishing a TCP connection between an initiator and a target, the initiator MUST start a Login Phase to gain further access to the target&#8217;s resources.
+> After establishing a TCP connection between an initiator and a target, the initiator MUST start a Login Phase to gain further access to the target's resources.

 Looking at the next packet and just looking at the iSCSI information of the packet we see the following